-The Bernina Express leaves from mellow Chur, the country’s oldest city, and travels across Alpine glaciers towards Italy.
+The Bernina Express leaves from mellow Chur, the country’s oldest city, and travels across alpine glaciers towards Italy.
 Panorama views are available through observation windows as you go through the mountains, which reach a height of 7,392 feet (2,253 meters).
 As you travel through the unimaginably stunning alpine terrain, an English audio tour brings everything to life.

 There is a catch.
 This is a long journey requiring an overnight stop in Chur (Zurich and Basel are also options) and at least six train changes.
 It is a route for travelers with time on their side and who want to experience one of the exceptional European rail experiences.
+But for those adventurous travelers looking for the most-unique train from Paris to Italy via Switzerland, this is the route for you.

 Furthermore, you need to get busy on the internet to make this journey a reality as tickets are booked separately.
 From Paris to Chur with SNCF, the Bernina Express via Swiss SBB or DB German Railways, and connecting regional service from Tirano to Rome via Trenitalia.
 Or for a small, very-worthwhile fee, you can book the entire journey on one website and save your e-tickets on one mobile app using Omio.